UCD-pbio-rclub/Rclub-r4ds_Allie.Gaudinier/5_31_17_homework.md

 1. How can you tell if an object is a tibble?
 (Hint: try printing mtcars, which is a regular data frame). onlt the first 10 rows would print if it was a tibble. print(mtcars)

 2. Compare and contrast the following operations on a data.frame and equivalent tibble.
 What is different?
 Why might the default data frame behaviours cause you frustration?
-Depedning on how much data you ask for a dataframe will give you a vector (one column) or a df (mutliple columns)
+Depending on how much data you ask for a dataframe will give you a vector (one column) or a df (mutliple columns)

 ```r